mdolab/bib-file/README.md

 * Please use this file as your starting point.
 Do not create bib entries from scratch if they are in this file, and please follow the conventions in this file when you create new entries.
 Unless you have a very good reason, please use the same convention for the keys (first author last name + year + unique character `a`,`b`,...)

 * Do not be lazy and rely on bibtex entries directly downloaded from the web, or automatically generated entries.
-Make it consistent with current mdolab.bib (although not all are currently consistent; work in progress).
+Make it consistent with current mdolab.bib (although not all are currently consistent; work in progress!).

 * Do not use the "URL" field, only the "doi" one, which will already be hyperlinked to the source.